-We run intervention groups for some children, where the children are given extra literacy/maths support outside of their classroom e.g. Catchup, Precision Teaching, Speed-up, Teodorescu Handwriting Scheme
+- We run intervention groups for some children, where the children are given extra literacy/maths support outside of their classroom e.g. Precision Teaching, Speed-up, Teodorescu Handwriting Scheme, Active Literacy Kit.

-We have a range of computer software to support learning e.g. Units of Sound, Wordshark, Numbershark
+- We have a range of computer software to support learning e.g. Units of Sound, Sumdog

-Our school will purchase in association with key specialists any necessary additional equipment e.g. standing frames, electrical equipment, coloured specs.
+- Our school will purchase in association with key specialists any necessary additional equipment e.g. electrical equipment, coloured glasses, writing aids.

 How does the school ensure children with SEND are included in extra-curriculum activities and school trips?